luchachen/abootimg/README.md

-* Extracting elements from an Android Boot Image
+Extracting elements from an Android Boot Image
 ------------------------------------------------

-All parts of boot image can be extracted with:
+All parts of the boot image can be extracted with:

 	$ abootimg -x <bootimg> [<bootimg.cfg> [<kernel> [<ramdisk> [<secondstage>]]]]

 Parts name are optional.
-Default ones are used if none are given:
+Defaults are used if none are given:
 * bootimg.cfg for the configuration file
-        * zImage for the Kernel image
+* zImage for the kernel image
-	* initrd.img for the Ramdisk
+* initrd.img for the ramdisk
-	* stage2.img for the Second Stage image
+* stage2.img for the second stage image

 Here is an example: